freeradical13/freeradical13.github.io/index.md

 Another unit of pressure is the [atmosphere][atm] (atm) which is the pressure on Earth at sea level and it's equivalent to 101,325 Pa.

-[Heat][] is a measure of the total quantity of kinetic energy.
+[Heat][] (H) is a measure of the total quantity of kinetic energy.
 [Temperature][] is a measure of the average kinetic energy of a set of objects.
 [Absolute zero][] is the coldest state at which an object has minimal movement; however, practically, it may be assumed that all objects have some movement (or [vibration][]) and thus some non-zero temperature.

 Temperature or heat is either measured in [degrees][] (°) of change on the scale of [Celsius][] (°C) or [Fahrenheit][] (°F), or in absolute terms on the scale of [Kelvin][] (K).